What is Lifestyle Health?

 To be considered for admission, the applicant must submit the following official credentials to the School of Health Professions, Office of the Dean.

-- Application fee (submitted via application online payment system or check/money order made payable to UNTHSC)
+- Non-refundable Application Fee (submitted via application online payment system or check/money order made payable to UNTHSC)

 - Official transcript from highest degree earned